gin2000/CSC223-ValleyBikeSim/README.md

 18. The "Console" tab on the bottom should show you the output of the program.
 (When you implement the rest of the game, you will also need to type here... the cursor looks like it's in the wrong place sometimes but don't worry.)

 ## Implement the rest of the assignment!

+## Submit the assignment using the directions in Moodle.